Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 are just a ki...

-TODO: the following snippet is skipped because #5039 is not yet fixed.
+The following snippet shows that #5039 is fixed after 20250606.
 HTML tags that are escaped in the source text must remain escaped in the result.

 >>> escaped_html = """